 While a diesel fuel source offers certain advantages that other fuel sources cannot, it is wise to note that diesel fuel requires more ongoing maintenance than natural gas or LP (liquid propane).
 With a diesel engine, you will need to have extra filters (fuel filters) and change them on an annual basis.
 Natural gas or LP engines do not have these additional filters.
 “Most diesels have two fuel filters: a “primary” filter located between the fuel tank and the engine, which cleans the fuel before it gets to the fuel transfer pump; and a “secondary” filter up near the engine, which gives the fuel a final cleaning before it gets to the fuel injectors.
 Both are usually easy to change, and your owner’s manual should show you how to do this job” (Bazja, 2009).
-Some manufacturers add fuel water separators as an extra level of protection to ensure that condensation does not accumulate in the fuel tank, which can ultimately damage your engine.
+Some manufacturers add fuel water separators as an extra level of protection to ensure that condensation does not accumulate in the diesel generator fuel filtration system, which can ultimately damage your engine.
 Routine maintenance on your diesel engine is vital to keeping your equipment operable during emergency situations.

 Don’t Forget Your Fuel Storage Banks

-In addition to the extra steps for diesel generator maintenance, there is also recommended maintenance and testing that should be performed on your fuel tanks when storing diesel fuel long term.
+In addition to the extra steps for diesel generator maintenance, there is also recommended maintenance and cleaning that should be performed on your fuel tanks when storing diesel fuel long term.
 There are two basic types of diesel tanks that you can purchase for your generator: sub-base (belly tanks) and day tanks.
 Often times with day tanks they are fed from a main UST (underground storage tank) and pumped into the day tank, keeping it full.
 It is important to try to minimize the empty space that sits in your tank, as that is how condensation, water and microbial growth can spawn in your tank and harm your engine.
 Sub-base or belly tanks sit under the generator and the size of the tank can be adjusted to your specific needs.